3 Apps to Edit the Sky in Your Photos

 Make $$$ even with ZERO followers!
 We’ll go over everything you need to know about UGC (user generated content).

 - Steal our pitching secrets and strategies that landed our students $1M in brand deals (LIVE EXAMPLES!)

 Plus the number one secret no one has told you about landing paid brand deals.

 - Learn how to stand out in a brand’s eyes

 You’ve captured the perfect image.
-You look great, your best friend looks great, but then you realize that the sky looks like a white mess, is too washed out, or is just too bright.
-It’s you, your friend, and a whole bunch of out of synch sky.
+You look great, and your best friend looks great, but then you realize that the sky looks like a white mess, is too washed out, or is just too bright.
+It’s you, your friend, and a whole bunch of out-of-synch sky.
 With so many apps, how does one possibly know where to look?